Scientific Underpinnings for Phonics Programs

 A report published by the Appellate Division, 1st Judicial district, Supreme Court of the State of New York, 1990, found a more significant correlation between academic failure and delinquency than between delinquency and socioeconomic status.
 It has been demonstrated that using multisensory Orton-Gillingham instruction with juvenile delinquents in detention centers resulted in significant gains in reading and in significantly lower rates of recidivism (Simpson, et. al. 1992).
 The same methods appear to be very beneficial for reading disabled college students (Guyer 1989).

 Phonemic awareness has been shown to be the best predictor of reading success in English (Windsor 2000; Blackman 1984; Juel 1991; Stanovich 1986; Mann & Brady 1988; Manu 1993).
-This has also been shown to be the case in Swedish, Norwegian, Spanish, French, Italian, Portuguese and Russian (see Adams 1998, p.
+This has also been shown to be the case in Swedish, Norwegian, Spanish, French, Italian, Dutch, Portuguese and Russian (see Adams 1998, p.
 2).
 Strong relationships have been found between phonemic processing scores and reading progress one to three years later (Bradley & Bradley 1985; Fox & Routh 1980, 1983; Helfgott 1976; and Zifcak 1981) and between phonemic awareness and reading and spelling 11 years later (MacDonald & Cornwall 1995).
 Poor phonemic awareness has been shown to distinguish low SES preschoolers from high SES preschools and to be characteristic of adults with reading problems in the U.S., Portugal, England, and Australia (Adams 1998, p .2).
 "Indeed, among readers of alphabetic languages, those who are successful invariably have phonemic awareness, whereas those who lack phonemic awareness are invariably struggling" (Adams 1998, p.2).

-Children having trouble learning to read, whether classified as reading disabled or with sub-average intelligence, have been shown to have significant deficits in phonemic processing ability (Wesseling & Reitsma 2001; Wagner 1997; Hurford et. al. 1994; Vellutino 1987; Wagner, Torgesen & Rashotte 1994; Gough & Tunmer 1986; Alexander, Anderson, Heilman, Voeller, & Torgesen 1991; Stanovich 1988; IDA 1997; Lyon & Chhabra 1996; Lonigan 1998).
-The recently popular theory of phonologically based reading disabilities (Stanovich 1988; Torgesen 1993) proposes that phonemic awareness deficits are the direct cause of a substantial proportion of reading disabilities in children and adults.
+Children or adults having trouble learning to read, whether classified as reading disabled or as dyslexic, have been shown to have significant deficits in phonemic processing ability (Ehri, L. C. 2014; Snowling, M. J., & Hulme, C. 2012; Shaywitz, S. E., Morris, R., & Shaywitz, B. A. 2008; Desroches, A. S., et al. (2006); Boada, R., & Pennington, B. G. 2006; Wesseling & Reitsma 2001; Wagner 1997; Hurford et. al. 1994; Vellutino 1987; Wagner, Torgesen & Rashotte 1994; Gough & Tunmer 1986; Alexander, Anderson, Heilman, Voeller, & Torgesen 1991; Stanovich 1988; IDA 1997; Lyon & Chhabra 1996; Lonigan 1998).
+The recently popular theory of phonologically-based reading disabilities (Stanovich 1988; Torgesen 1993) proposes that phonemic awareness deficits are the direct cause of a substantial proportion of reading disabilities in children and adults.

-Fortunately, phonemic awareness can be taught to children and has been shown to positively impact reading and spelling skill development (Torgesen 2004; Ehri et. al. 2001C; NRP 2000; Torgesen 1998; Snow 1998; Yopp 1997; Tangel & Blachman 1995; Bradley and Bryant 1983; Lundberg, Frost, & Petersen 1988; Bradley and Bryant 1985; Hurford et. al. 1994; Scanlon 1997; Smith 1998).
+Fortunately, phonemic awareness can be taught to children and has been shown to positively impact reading and spelling skill development (Boyer, N., & Ehri, L. C. 2011; Piasta, S. B., & Wagner, R. K. 2010; Pape-Nemann, J. et al. 2015; Kilpatrick, D. A. 2015; Cardoso-Martins, Claudia, et.al.
+2011; Torgesen 2005; Torgesen 2004; Ehri et. al. 2001C; NRP 2000; Torgesen 1998; Snow 1998; Yopp 1997; Tangel & Blachman 1995; Bradley and Bryant 1983; Lundberg, Frost, & Petersen 1988; Bradley and Bryant 1985; Hurford et. al. 1994; Scanlon 1997; Smith 1998).
 It has been shown that developing phonemic awareness in combination with learning letters and sounds in written format is better than learning letters and sounds alone (Ball & Blachman 1991).
 Conversely, it has also been shown that developing phonemic awareness along with letters is more effective than training phonemic awareness alone (Bradley & Bryant 1983; Byrne & Fielding-Barnesley 1991; Cunningham 1990).
 Some studies have shown that early phonemic awareness training seemed to reduce the prevalence of dyslexia in at-risk children (Borstrom 1997; Schneider 1999).
-The discovery of the role phonemic awareness plays in reading ability and in reading instruction is revolutionizing the way we teach reading.
+Phoneme awareness training in 4-year-olds demonstrated gains in pre-reading skills (Tyler, Ann A., et al. 2014).
+Gains from phonological awareness training in kindergarten predicted reading comprehension in grade 9 (Kjeldsen, Ann-Christina 2014).

-Phonemic awareness training appears to be especially effective when combined with explicit instructions in applying these skills to reading and spelling - (well designed phonics instruction) (Elbro & Petersen 2004; Yopp & Yopp 2000; Torgesen 1999; Griffith & Olson 1992; Torgesen, Wagner, & Rashotte 1994; Ball & Blachman 1991; Bradley & Bryant 1985, 1983; Hurford et. al. 1994; Clay, 1979; Lyon and Chhabra, 1996; Blackman 1991; Clark 1988; Hall and Moats 1999; Lyon 1998; IDA 1997; Snider 1988).
+Phonemic awareness training appears to be especially effective when combined with explicit instructions in applying these skills to reading and spelling - (well-designed phonics instruction) (Elbro & Petersen 2004; Cassar 2005; Yopp & Yopp 2000; Torgesen 1999; Griffith & Olson 1992; Torgesen, Wagner, & Rashotte 1994; Ball & Blachman 1991; Bradley & Bryant 1985, 1983; Hurford et. al. 1994; Clay, 1979; Lyon and Chhabra, 1996; Blackman 1991; Clark 1988; Hall and Moats 1999; Lyon 1998; IDA 1997; Snider 1988).
 Torgesen, Wagner and Rashotte (1994) strongly recommend that phonemic awareness training be included in any reading program for children who may be at risk for reading problems.
 Integrated instruction in segmenting and blending seem to provide the greatest benefit for reading.

-"Among readers of alphabetic languages, those who are successful invariably have phonemic awareness, whereas those who lack it are invariably struggling."
-(Marilyn Jaeger Adams – IDA conference 2003)
+“Among readers of alphabetic languages, those who are successful invariably have phonemic awareness, whereas those who lack it are invariably struggling."
+(Marilyn Jaeger Adams – IDA conference 2003).

 "Phonics is the key to reading.
 Phonemic awareness is the WD 40.
 Reading is the key to literacy."
-(Marilyn Jaeger Adams – IDA conference 2003)
+(Marilyn Jaeger Adams – IDA conference 2003).

-"It has been said that phoneme awareness is the greatest break through in reading pedagogy in universal literacy since the invention of the Gutenberg printing press."
-M. J. Adams
+"It has been said that phoneme awareness is the greatest break -through in reading pedagogy in universal literacy since the invention of the Gutenberg printing press."
+M. J. Adams.

 In the Morgan Dynamic Phonics program, we have integrated three very powerful phonemic awareness training techniques into our daily reading and spelling lessons.
 All of these methods also improve short-term sequential linguistic memory - which is a weakness for many students with reading problems and is trainable.
-These techniques are also multisensory.
+These techniques are also multisensory:

-1. The Finger Tapping technique (which comes from Barbara Wilson of the Wilson Reading System).
+- The Finger Tapping technique (which comes from Barbara Wilson of the Wilson Reading System).
 Finger Tapping teaches phoneme blending and helps children sound out new words.
 Phoneme blending is one of the phonological tasks which is difficult for most problem readers.

-3. The Sound Spelling method has the student write the letters in a word and say the sounds that those letters represent at the same time that he writes them.
+- The Sound Spelling method has the student write the letters in a word and say the sounds that those letters represent at the same time that he writes them.

 These three multisensory, phonemic awareness techniques are extremely powerful additions to an already successful reading and spelling program - Morgan Dynamic Phonics.
 Students make much quicker progress in reading and spelling with the use of these techniques.

-The use of Elkonin box technique for prereaders is also a very powerful phonemic awareness training process - see the Pre-reading Activities section.
+The use of Elkonin box technique for pre-readers is also a very powerful phonemic awareness training process - see the Pre-reading Activities section.

 For more information on the assessment and remediation of phonemic awareness see: Smith 1998, Yopp 1995A, Yopp 1995B, Yopp & Yopp 2000, Hall 1999, Adams 1998, and Burns 1999.